AlanConstantino/pokemon-jquery/README.md

 # pokemon-jquery
-A website that uses jQuery and displays the original 151 Pokemon.
+A simple website that uses jQuery and displays the original 151 Pokemon.